shamedgh/temporal-specialization/INSTALL.md

 ## 5. Security Evaluation

-For security evaluation, we collected a set of 547 shellcodes payloads and 17 ROP payloads.
+In the submitted version of our paper, for security evaluation, we collected a set of 547 shellcodes payloads and 17 ROP payloads.
 Using equivalence classes mentioned in the paper, a total of 1726 shellcodes were generated.
-To run tests for applications, refer to security-evaluation/README.md.
+To run tests for applications, refer [here](security-evaluation/README.md).

-Note that we have extended our payload database since the paper submission.
+We have extended our payload database since the paper submission.
 While the number of tested payloads in the paper is 566, in the camera-ready version we plan to include results from our latest set which has 1726 shellcodes.
 Similarly, for ROP payloads we have extended our payload set from 13